DabneyV/osTicket-Post-Installation-Configuration/README.md

 </p>
 <p>
-The pictures above display access control user and roles, general settings, and email configuration.
+The pictures above display access control user and roles, general settings and permissions for agents, and email configuration.
 </p>
 <br />